Patrik-Maniu/ConvoSimul/README.md

   - Max tokens per response used by each LLM
   - Number of turns the conversation will go on for
   - File name of where to save data
+- Be able to load a custom conversation as a start
 - These config settings can be saved with a dedicated button
 - Saving will create a file named <file name>.json in the directory .\presets
 - Presets files can be loaded with a dedicated button